Seasonal-MC/Johnystar-s-MC-server-documentation/docs/imageonmap.md

 ### Browse and organise pictures

 To browse pictures you created, use the ``/maps`` command.
-You can grab maps from this menu, or put them back to discard them.
+You can grab maps from this menu or put them back to discard them.
 To manage a specific picture, right click its map icon.
-Pictures can be renamed, deleted...
+Pictures can be renamed, deleted, and more.

 ## Troubleshooting